-Lender must return loose items.
-The car loan lender must preserve and return loose items such as clothing, music CDs, tools, jewelry, cell phones, and detachable media players like Ipods.
+The car loan lender must preserve and return loose items such as clothing, tools, jewelry, and cellphones.

-Lender does not have to uninstall and return fixtures.
-Usually, however, the creditor does not have to return any fixtures, customizations, or improvements you made to the car.
-For instance, the creditor does not have to disassemble and return stereos, sounds systems, tire rims or GPS devices that were installed on the car.
-If tools are required to uninstall your property, you may not be able to get it back.
-Instead, the creditor can sell the car with those fixtures.
+Usually, though, the creditor doesn't have to return any fixtures, customizations, or improvements you made to the vehicle.
+For instance, the creditor doesn't have to disassemble and return sound systems, tire rims, or GPS devices that were installed on the car.
+If tools are required to uninstall your property, you might not be able to get it back.
+Instead, the creditor can sell the vehicle with those fixtures.

-In most states, creditors cannot charge you a fee for storing or returning your personal property.
+In most states, creditors can't charge you a fee for storing or returning your personal property.
 Creditors usually only have a right to charge you storage fees pertaining to the car itself.
-This means that the repo agent hired by a creditor to take the car also cannot charge you money or a "convenience fee" to let you get your things back before the car is towed away.
+So, the repo agent hired by a creditor to take the car also can't charge you money or a "convenience fee" to let you get your things back before the vehicle is towed away.

-Here are some ways to get your things back.
+Here are some ways to get your items back.

-If the creditor refuses to cooperate in returning the property, or if the property is missing or damaged, you may have a claim against the creditor.
-In some instances, it may be a crime for a creditor to wrongfully keep and sell your property.
-You should contact your state attorney general office or state consumer protection agency (see State Consumer Protection Offices to find yours), or consult with a local attorney.
+If the creditor refuses to cooperate in returning your property, or if items are missing or damaged, you might have a claim against the creditor.
+In some instances, it might be a crime for a creditor to wrongfully keep and sell your property.
+You should contact your state attorney general office or state consumer protection agency, or consult with a local attorney.